shinospp/Githubrepo1/readme.txt

-this is updated readme file!!!!
+this is updated readme file from Mac!!!!